Call us now for your free consultation!

 If you experience constipation, food sensitivities, excessive gassiness or bloating, IBS, or diarrhea, it is helpful to know which type of fiber is best for you & your needs.
 In addition to keeping the gut healthy, fiber-rich foods also have added benefits like boosting mental health, strengthening the immune system, balancing blood sugar & cholesterol, appetite management, and improving cardiac health.

-Dietary fiber is of 2 types – soluble & insoluble.
+Dietary fiber is of 2 types – Soluble & Insoluble.

-Insoluble Fiber – This type of fiber acts like a filler material, helping food materials to pass easily through the bowel.
+This type of fiber acts like a filler material, helping food materials to pass easily through the bowel.
 It is recommended for those who have slow intestinal motility caused by a medical condition or medication side-effects.
 Insoluble fiber does not ferment in the gut and can be helpful for those who suffer from significant gassiness or bloating with foods.
 Due to it’s tendency to not absorb water, insoluble fiber is not an effective means to reduce diarrhea.

 Beans, whole grains, nuts, seeds, fruits & vegetables with skin are good food-based sources of insoluble fiber.
 Fiber supplements containing methylcellulose, such as citrucel are often recommended to patients in our practice to help relieve constipation.